 Clarity vs. Solidity: An Introduction

-Blockchains differ in a number of respects, from which is the most decentralized and secure (Bitcoin) to which has the larger number of Web3 application users (Ethereum).
-But they also differ in the programming languages that developers create smart contract applications with.
+There are no Web3 applications without smart contracts—automated programs that execute when predefined events or actions occur.
+These contracts are deployed on blockchains, and blockchains differ in a number of respects, ranging from which is the most decentralized and secure (Bitcoin) to which has the larger number of Web3 app users (Ethereum).

 What Is Clarity?

-Clarity is the programming language for creating smart contracts and dApps (decentralized applications) in the Bitcoin Web3 ecosystem.
-It was designed to make the handling of assets on a blockchain as safe, secure, and predictable as possible while also empowering developers to build the next generation of blockchain applications.
-It was created 6 years after Solidity, and incorporated many lessons learned in those early years of dApp development, namely the importance of secure, predictable smart contracts.
+Clarity was designed to make the handling of assets on a blockchain as safe, secure, and predictable as possible while also empowering developers to build the next generation of blockchain applications.
+It was created 6 years after Solidity, and incorporated many lessons learned in those early years of Web3 app development, namely the importance of secure, predictable smart contracts.

 Clarity was developed and is maintained by a multidisciplinary collaboration of engineers and scientists from the Stacks foundation, Hiro, Algorand, computer scientists at Princeton and Stanford, and others.